microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ## Before you begin

-This article assumes you already have your own cluster with a microservices architecture and you want to debug one of the pods in your own cluster.
+This article assumes you already have your own cluster with a microservices architecture and you want to debug one of the pods in your cluster.
 If you are using Azure Kubernetes service and want to use an existing sample application, see [Bridge to Kubernetes (AKS)](bridge-to-kubernetes-aks.md), or if you're using MiniKube running locally and want to learn how to use Bridge to Kubernetes with an existing sample application, see [Use Bridge to Kubernetes with MiniKube](/docs/containers/minikube.md).

 ### Prerequisites

-* An Azure subscription.
-If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).
-* [Azure CLI installed][azure-cli].
+* A Kubernetes cluster with an app that you want to debug.
 * [Visual Studio Code][vs-code] running on macOS, Windows 10, or Linux (currently in preview).
 * The [Bridge to Kubernetes][btk-vs-code] extension installed in Visual Studio Code.